ScreenCraft

 Brandon Purdie

-EVP, Global Head of Theatrical Distribution, Angel Studios
+EVP, Global Head of Theatrical Distribution

 Brandon Purdie, with a lifelong career in film and cinema since the age of 14, is now a distinguished leader with a 24-year tenure in the theatrical film distribution industry.
 He founded Purdie Distribution in 2008, overseeing the successful release of nearly 100 indie films.
 Following the triumphant sale of Purdie Distribution in February 2023, Angel Studios appointed him as the trailblazing EVP of Global Theatrical Distribution.
 His pivotal role extends beyond distribution, contributing significantly to Angel’s enduring commitment to weaving narratives that amplify light and resonate with audiences on a global scale, solidifying his status as a preeminent leader in the global theatrical film and cinema industry.